top of page

 Through this creative platform, Rohingya artisans and artists share their struggles, their expectations and desires, and their efforts to find meaning in their existence.
 Above all, the arts and crafts of the Rohingya people seek to illuminate their human condition which, fuelled by imagination, allows them to grow and stretch beyond their physical boundaries into the imaginary realm, a place of contemplation, self-care, hope and celebration.

 The project would not be possible without the RCMC team, in particular Razu and Urmi for the trust and hard work from the very first day in March 2019.
 To all the Rohingya team Azad and Shahida, Enayet, Mr Shibbili, Yousuf, Kurshida, Yakub, Nurul Amin, Omal, Asmoth Ullah and Sawyeddollah.
 To the long list of artisans.
 To master Aman Ullah for sharing his precious knowledge.
 To Tithi and Farzana for bringing in the art.
 To Tanu for facilitating the creation of many objects.
-To Masum for the comedy spirit (and the videos).
-To Tazrian, Fouzia and Zeeshan for all the copywriting (that remains unpublished).
+Masum for all the videos and the improv comedy, and to Tazrian, Fouzia, and Zeeshan for the copywriting, much of which remains unpublished.
 To Mustafa for finding needles in a haystack.
 To Sophie for all the good things she did for us.
 To Fatmi, Fawzia, Sadya and Rowson for engaging with the community.
 To Lurdes for the support towards the archive, and to Rahul and Verity for managing it.
+To Rizvi Hassan for designing and managing the construction of the building, keeping this community and its memories in a safe place.
 To everyone in IOM Bangladesh who provided support even if they didn’t understand what we were doing, specially Francis, James, Clem, Lama, Alberto, Farida, Nusraat, Stella and Dymtro.
-To Olga for planting the 'historical' seed.
-To Manuel for his maecenas support.
-To Shahirah Ojuhaat for her premium toxicity making a mess of everything, and to Rizvi Hassan for designing and managing the construction of the building, keeping this community and its memories in a safe place.
+To Olga for planting the 'historical' seed and to Manuel, whose Maecenas-style support made this project possible.

 Memories are the key not to the past but to the future.